-You’re about to find out everything you need to know about adding athletics to your resume.
-You can make it work to your advantage—you just need to know how.
+Don’t worry!
+You’re about to learn everything you need about writing an athlete resume.
+You can make your athletic prowess work to your advantage—you just need to know how.

 This guide will show you: